lte678/fmerge_cpp/README.md

 ## Current Status

-Currently, the software can construct a filetree in memory, save it to disk, create and maintain file modification logs and connect to another instance.
+Currently, the software can detect and maintain changes that occur in the specified directory and merge these changes from a peer.

-It does not support any syncing of changes, or transfer of files yet.
+There are no smart merging algorithms yet and the software does not perform any of the calculated changes.

 ## Author
 Me!